 Choose from concentrations in Early Childhood Leadership and Advanced Teaching Licensure or Early Childhood Leadership, Program Administration and Coaching, a NEW concentration designed to prepare students to support professional growth among classroom teachers.

-• Students complete a leadership internship.
+• Students complete a leadership internship as part of the program.

 • Experienced and committed faculty from Specialized Education Services and Human Development and Family Studies teach, advise, and mentor students in this innovative interdisciplinary program.